-Amenities include 53 surface parking spaces and laundry facilities.
-The property is within walking distance of public transportation, parks, shopping, and restaurants.
-The property is also minutes from the city's main commercial corridor and Highway 403.
+Lynnwood Place consists of two neighbouring six-storey buildings with a shared driveway and a combined 113 units.
+Amenities include 127 surface parking spaces and laundry facilities in both buildings.
+The property is in a quiet residential area, within walking distance of public transportation, parks, shopping, and restaurants and is minutes from Highway 403.